 Sakshi graduated from JHU in May 2022 with majors in Neuroscience and Economics, and has been working with the team since.
 She is primarily working on a Phase III clinical trial for patients with Primary Progressive MS and is setting up a new Phase III study this year.
 She is originally from South Jersey and a huge Eagles fan (go birds).
 In the future, she will be attending medical school.

 Latest developments in the Bhargava Lab

-Sophia will begin her PhD program at UC Denver in teh Fall.
+Kanak will begin her program at University of Toronto in the Fall.
 Congratulations !!
 We will miss you.

 Research Opportunities at Bhargava Laboratory